tzachiazo1/yoshi/website/docs/yoshi-server/consuming-data-from-the-server.md

 });
 ```

+How does it work?

+- Importing a server function:
+  - We have a Webpack loader that will return only an object with types.
+Try running: `console.log(greet);` on the client and find for see it.
+  - Server file will not be bundled with client code!
+  - Yoshi Server runtime will trigger a xhr call to a special endpoint.
-When using Typescript, the response and the request arguments are fully typed!
+- When using Typescript, the response and the request arguments are fully typed!

 #### method